HarunMbaabu/Exploratory-Data-Analysis-EDA-using-Python/README.md

 The head function will tell you the top records in the data set.
 By default, python shows you only the top 5 records.

 The shape attribute tells us a number of observations and variables we have in the data set.
 It is used to check the dimension of data.
-The cars data set has 303 observations and 13 variables in the data set.